Euclid Data Explorer at IRSA: Spectra

 Redshifting Spectra

-When the tool recognizes the wavelength axis, it offers you a choice of redshifting the spectrum.
+When the tool recognizes the wavelength axis, it offers you a choice of shifting the spectrum to correct for cosmological redshift.
 By default, it assumes you want to plot the data as observed:

 but if you pick "Rest Frame":